Education Mission Statement

-The annual Winter/Spring Meeting will focus on topics of interest to those who provide anesthesia, sedation, pain management, and critical care services to infants and children.
-The overall goals of this program are to: enable attendees to reinforce their existing fund of knowledge; to introduce them to new, state-of-the-art techniques; and to provide them with information that will improve the perioperative care of children.
+The SPA 35th Annual Meeting will focus on topics of interest to those who provide anesthesia, sedation, pain management, and critical care services to infants and children.
+The overall goals for attendees of the program are to reinforce and enhance their existing fund of knowledge, and to introduce them to new and state-of-the-art techniques and information that affect their practice and improve the perioperative/critical care of pediatric patients.

 This program is intended for anesthesiologists and other practitioners who care for children in their practice of anesthesiology and/or critical care.
 It is also intended for clinical and basic science researchers whose areas of investigation relate to pediatric anesthesia.

-The Society for Pediatric Anesthesia designates this Live activity for a maximum of 30.25 AMA PRA Category 1 Credit(s)™.
+The Society for Pediatric Anesthesia designates this Other (Live and Enduring Material) activity for a maximum of 9.00 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-The Society for Pediatric Anesthesiology is pleased to offer several opportunities to help fulfill your American Board of Anesthesiology® Maintenance of Certification in Anesthesiology (MOCA)® Part II Patient Safety requirements at the SPA-AAP Pediatric Anesthesiology 2018 meeting!
+The Society for Pediatric Anesthesiology is pleased to offer an opportunity to help fulfill your American Board of Anesthesiology® Maintenance of Certification in Anesthesiology (MOCA)® Part II Patient Safety requirements at the SPA 35th Annual Meeting!

-By attending the following sessions, you are eligible to receive up to 4.25 credits that may be applied towards Part II: Lifelong Learning and Self-Assessment Patient Safety requirements.
+By attending select lectures (see below) in Session I: Change Comes in Many Guises and Session IV: Sleep and Recovery on Friday, October 8, 2021, you are eligible to receive up to 1.75 credits that may be applied towards Part II: Lifelong Learning and Self-Assessment Patient Safety requirements.